VIBE Brown Bag Series

-The Veterans Incubator for Better Entrepreneurship (VIBE) would like to introduce its upcoming Brown Bag Series on Wednesday January 17, 2018.
-These workshops will give start-ups, teams, and students a chance to learn practical knowledge, as well as provide hands-on training and networking opportunities with professionals in various branches of business.
+The Veterans Incubator for Better Entrepreneurship (VIBE) would like to introduce our upcoming Brown Bag Series starting on Wednesday, April 11, 2018.
+These workshops give start-ups, teams, and students a chance to learn practical business knowledge while providing hands-on training and networking opportunities with professionals in various branches of business.
 All are welcome to attend.

 Gordon Alvord, Co-Owner of Rainier Flight Service, and Alaska Airline Pilot

 “Why Did I Started My Business in the Recession”

 Statistically, an entrepreneur’s odds of success are the same whether they start a company during an economic boom or bust.
 Starting a business during a recessive period has great advantages that may lead you down the path of success.

 During a recession, a business can hire better people and pay them less right out of the starting gate which is opposite during an economic boom.
 Hiring people during a recession gives a business-minded entrepreneur more negotiating power with freelancers and vendors who are looking for work.
 Rent is also cheaper whether you’re working out of your apartment, buying time in a commercial kitchen, or renting office space.

 Perhaps the most important aspect of starting a business during a recession is that you’ll have far fewer competitors during a bad economy.
 Venture capitalist often says there are probably four companies chasing every good idea in a normal economy.
 During the dot-com bubble, online businesses such as Pets, Petstore, Petopia, Petsmart, and Pet Planet were all competing on price by selling the same low margin products with shipping costs.
 During a recession, you’re not going to have five well-funded companies chasing the same second-rate idea.